Skip to content

 Park & Ride

-You can use the city's Park & Ride services and continue your journey by tram.
+If you’re travelling to Nottingham by car, we recommend you use the city's park and ride services and continue your journey by tram.
 Use one of the following sites and board any tram serving the Toton Lane or the Clifton South line:

 • The Forest (NG7 6AQ) – journey time: approximately 5 minutes